 The sole is made from Vibram rubber, a good move on Merrell’s part as this is the same material used in the first model and, in my eyes, the one of the best options for hiking boots.
 There is enough rigidity in the soles to give added support to your feet and prevent a loss of sensation when walking.
 What I mean by this is that the soles provide the flexibility necessary to give you an almost natural feeling when walking in them.

 In addition, the soles have excellent grip and a high degree of stickiness which is super useful when scrambling over rocks and loose surfaces.

 The toe box of the Moab 2 has ample room for wider feet which is one of the reasons why I really like this boot.
 Even when I’m wearing the very thick socks my toes don’t feel uncomfortable or pinched.
 The heel has a comfortable fit and a nice feel about it, gripping the foot in a way that is not too tight that I lose my will to live.
+At 11mm, the heel drop is high and in a similar range to most other boots of this type.
 All in all the boot allows for a good deal of flex whilst walking.

 The lacing system is a combination of heavy nylon duty loops and four hooks at the top of each boot, two on either side.
 I know some people don’t like these types of systems, but it’s one I’ve used for a very long time and, overall, I’m pretty happy with it.
 The layout and construction make it easy to pull your boots on and get a nice tight fit with just a couple of tugs.